 |1973||opened to the public.|

 The Eberstadter Tropfsteinhöhle (dripstone cave of Eberstadt) is the only show cave in the lower Muschelkalk formation in south Germany.
-Muschelkalk is the local name of the Middle Triassic, a thick limestone layer with very many fossils, hence the name Muschelkalk which translates shell-limestone.
+Muschelkalk is the local name of the Middle Triassic, a thick limestone layer with many fossils, hence the name Muschelkalk which translates shell-limestone.
 The cave is located in an area called Bauland, a softly undulating plateau between the rivers Neckar, Jagst, and Tauber.
-The entrance of the cave is located in an now abandoned quarry, it was discovered during quarry works.
+The entrance of the cave is located in a now abandoned quarry, it was discovered during quarry works.

 This cave has nice formations and several calcite crystals, dogtooth spars and helictites.
 The cave is a rather young discovery and was protected immediately, and so it was never vandalized or otherwise damaged.
-But despite the modern and carefull development, the attentive visitor will mention some creative installations.
+But despite the modern and careful development, the attentive visitor will mention some creative installations.
 To see an example visit the gallery page, the picture bottom right.

 The discovery of the Eberstadter Tropfsteinhöhle was a great surprise for local speleologists and geologists.
 This is the first large cave which was discovered in the Muschelkalk formation in south Germany.
 And up to this time only very small caves were known in this area, which was the reason for a theory, that the geologic structure and hydrology of the area did not allow the formation of bigger caves.
 But the existence of the Eberstadter Tropfsteinhöhle demonstrated the possibility of cave systems in this area.

 Very impressive is the profile of the cave passage, which is very uniform for long parts of trip.
 The ceiling is absolutely flat and level, formed by a reddish layer of oolitic limestone called Schaumkalk.
 The walls are irregular but the passage widens from the ceiling to the floor.
 This results in a very characteristic trapezoid profile.